Hablamos Español

 Domestic violence refers to the actual or threatened physical abuse committed against a current or former intimate partner.
 Domestic violence crimes can include domestic battery, inflicting bodily injury, sexual assault, stalking, and false imprisonment.
 A conviction for a domestic violence offense can result in substantial penalties including lengthy jail time.

-On the other hand, child abuse occurs whenever a parent or caretaker physically, emotionally, or sexually abuses, neglects, or abandons a child.
+On the other hand, child abuse occurs whenever a parent or caretaker physically, emotionally, or sexually abuses, neglects or abandons a child.
 State child abuse laws can vary depending on your jurisdiction.
-A competent family law attorney in California can help you deal with domestic violence and child abuse cases according to the state laws.

 Hire an Experienced Family Law Attorney Now!

 Family Law is incredibly diverse and a relatively broad practice area.
-It deals with various family issues such as divorce, child custody, child support, alimony, division of the marital assets, paternity, and guardianship.
+It deals with various family issues such as divorce, child custody, child support, alimony, division of marital assets, paternity, and guardianship.
 Whether you need a family law attorney depends on several factors specific to your case.
-While some family law matters can be handled without legal assistance, your emotions might get in the way and affect your decision-making.
-Therefore, most individuals often benefit from hiring an attorney when dealing with family law cases.

 Call (805) 466-4800 to schedule a consultation with a family law attorney in San Luis Obispo County